 I was licensed in 1971 as G8FRA getting on 2m with the TX section of an AM Pye Cambridge which had been cut from a radio telephone.
 Some simple mods improved the modulation depth.
 The output was said to be around 8W but was probably nearer 5W.

-The RX was a Heathkit GR78 with a copy of a Microwave Modules 2M converter bolted to the back.
-The radio tuned the 2M band from 4Mhz to 6Mhz on the receiver.
+The RX was a Heathkit GR78 which I built from a kit.
+It had a copy of a Microwave Modules 2M converter bolted to the back.
+The 2M band was tuned from 4Mhz to 6Mhz on the receiver.
 It all worked well and the photo shows /P operations with the rig in the back of a Morris 1100 on Burton Dassett hills in South Warwickshire during a 2M contest.

 In 2000 I passed the 5WPM Morse test and was licensed as M5FRA.
 There is still confusion about M5 calls and I have been asked when I will get a full license.
 I went for a 12WPM test, but the examiner never arrived, and the Morse requirement was scrapped a few days later.
 Morse has become a bit of a passion, wish I had learned it in 1971, it would have been much easier!